ankitkhatriofficial/DSA-CONCEPTS/README.md

 # DSA-CONCEPTS
 ## Repository containing all the possible methods for solving a particular problem.

-## In this repository, Almost every DSA Question is having more than one approach to solve the problem.
-There are solutions from the brute force methods to optimal approaches.
+## In this repository, You will get enough questions to practice on each topic so that you can clear any coding interview as well as online coding assessment.

 ### KEEP LEARNING.
 KEEP CODING